 - Creating a cluttered chart of accounts that won’t accurately reflect your real-life fund scenario

 - Dealing with user error as a result of required workarounds

-Setting up multiple checking accounts for each of your funds can get complicated quickly because most churches have multiple ministries and programs.
+Setting up multiple checking accounts for each of your funds can get complicated quickly because most churches have many ministries and programs.
 So, in QuickBooks, this would require you to create a totally separate asset account for each of your ministries or funds.
 Good luck!